PGS62/VBA-CSV/README.md

 # Acknowledgements
 I re-wrote the parsing code of `CSVRead` after examining "sdkn104"'s code available [here](https://github.com/sdkn104/VBA-CSV); my approach is now similar to the one employed there.

 The documentation borrows freely from that of Julia's [CSV.jl](https://csv.juliadata.org/stable/), though sadly VBA is not capable of Julia's extremely high performance.
 More on performance here.
+For testing `CSVRead`, I also make use of the suite of test files that the authors of CSV.jl have created [here](https://github.com/JuliaData/CSV.jl/tree/main/test/testfiles).

 # Documentation